jesserobertson/govhack-science/data-sources.md

 ## Others

-- [**Geoscience Australia's list of web services**]() - have an abundance of geological data, including topography, gravity, magnetics, geological maps, plus some ha etc etc. These are all generally behind Open Geospatial Consortium-compliant web services, so you can easily slurp then into whatever GIS software you might be using
+- [**Geoscience Australia's list of web services**]() - have an abundance of geological data, including topography, gravity, magnetics, geological maps, plus some ha etc etc. These are all generally behind Open Geospatial Consortium-compliant web services, so you can easily slurp then into whatever GIS software you might be using ([QGIS](http://www.qgis.org/en/site/) is an excellent free & open-source option here).

+-